-On the other hand, Barbaresco has tannins with lower intensity, so it spends lesser time to age in barrels.
+On the other hand, Barbaresco has tannins with lower intensity, so it spends lesser time aging in barrels.
 A standard Barbaresco has an aging time of two years minimum, one of which is for barrel-aging.
 The Barbaresco Riserva requires a four-year minimum before consumption, one of which should be maturation by wood.

 Understanding Italian Wine Labels